 It took a long time before we bought a golf storage organizer (actually we bought two - for mom and dad and the boys) and even longer before our boys were disciplined enough to put their bags in it - and not just in any free space once out of the car trunk.
 But our Suncast GO3216 Organizers have made a big difference in our golf storage woes.

 The Suncast GO3216 Golf Organizer easily stores two golf bags with shelving for golf shoes, towels, balls and smaller accessories like gloves and tees.
 It is easily assembled and the ultimate answer to the dark hole of golf equipment chaos that used to be our garage.

 As far as storing accessories like golf tees, markers, divot repair tools - ziploc bags will do the trick.
-If you want something a little more durable we also recommend the Tool Pouch.
+If you want something a little more durable we also recommend a See Through Tool Pouch.

 We seem to collect golf umbrellas - largely because we often don't remember to take a couple with us and find it pouring with rain at our tournament destination and resort to buying another in the pro-shop.
 There are fancy umbrella stands that might look very nice in your garage but probably don't hold very many and cost more than necessary.
-We find a 5-gal.
-Home Depot bucket does the trick very nicely.
-In addition to our golf umbrella collection, we also store alignment sticks and the Orange Whip in there too.
+We find a 5-gallon bucket does the trick very nicely.
+In addition to our golf umbrella collection, we also store alignment sticks and the Orange Whip in the buckets.
 See more about the benefits of these in Best Golf Training Aids for Juniors.